fooplugins/foogallery/README.txt

 Please update in order for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 2.4.26 =
+* Date Updated : 23 Nov 2024
+* Update : Freemius SDK update 2.9.0
+* Fix : Fixed bug with early translation PHP warnings in debug mode.
+* Fix : When in trial mode, do not load the promotion gallery templates.
+[//]: # fs_premium_only_begin
+* New : [Expert Plan] Added new selection mode setting to taxonomy datasource to allow for AND or OR selections.
+* Fix : [Expert Plan] Added check for folder datasource, to ensure only files within WP root are included.
+[//]: # fs_premium_only_end

 = 2.4.25 =
 * Date Updated : 19 Oct 2024